Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 — **Functions** —

-There are some functionalities, which are run by `views.py` file in each app (in some case by `contexts.py`), on the website.
-Manual test is carried out to see if these functions work as expected.
+There are some functionalities, which are run by `views.py` file in each app (in some cases by `contexts.py`), on the website.
+A manual test is carried out to see if these functions work as expected.

 **cart App:**

 - View Cart: Products in the cart can be viewed by clicking the cart icon or a process your order button &#10004;
 - Add Cart: Products can be added from the product page by clicking an add to shopping cart button.
 If the same product has different sizes (and right or left for golf clubs), they are added separately &#10004;
 - Adjust Cart: Products can be adjusted in the cart.
 Change the quantity of the product and remove it &#10004;
 - Special Offer: Free Golf Balls appear for any order €250 or more.
-This is not run by `views.py` but should work when total purchase is €250 or more &#10004;
+This is not run by `views.py` but should work when the total purchase is €250 or more &#10004;
-- Display: Price per product, discount price and total value inluding shipping cost show based on the products in the cart &#10004;
+- Display: Price per product, discount price and total value including shipping cost show based on the products in the cart &#10004;

 **checkout App:**

 - Checkout: Checkout is done by completing the form & credit card details and clicking a complete order button.
 Products in the cart can be views by clicking the cart icon or a process your order button &#10004;
-- Checkout Success: When the order is completed, it creates an order in the database and save the info.
+- Checkout Success: When the order is completed, it creates an order in the database and saves the info.
 It also shows checkout success page for users &#10004;
-- Confirmation email: When the order is successed (means payment in Stripe goes through), confirmation email is sent &#10004;
+- Confirmation email: When the order is succeeded (means payment in Stripe goes through), a confirmation email is sent &#10004;
 - Stripe: When the order is completed, it creates a record of [payment_intent, charge.succeeded and payment_intent.succeeded](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/stripe-function.png) &#10004;

 **home App:**